Robdboer/Multilingual-Feature-Extractors-Study/raw_data/README.md

 # Data Preprocessing

 ## Introduction
-To prepare the raw data for usage in the simulation study, it needs to be preprocessed.
+Before the raw data can be used in the simulation study, it must undergo preprocessing.
+This involves cleaning, transforming, and organizing the data to make it suitable for the study.

+## Steps

-1. Run the cells in the notebook `scrips/Preprocess Hamilton raw.ipynb`
+1. Open the Jupyter notebook named `Preprocess_Hamilton_Raw.ipynb` found in the scripts directory.

+2. Run all cells in the notebook.
+This will execute the preprocessing operations on the raw data.

-2. All new data files will be stored in the data folders of each simulation directory
+3. After processing, new data files are generated and automatically stored in the data folders of each respective simulation directory.

-## Contact information
-Rob den Boer

-R.j.s.denboer@students.uu.nl

-Utrecht University

-ASReview
+This ensures that the data is in the correct format and is readily available for the simulation stage of our study.